Byrjal/Headset-Detection/README.md

 # Headset-Detection

-This project takes `.csv` data files from scattering parameters measured from the headset (using a network analyser) and utilises different machine learning models to detect or differentiate between the two states: the user wearing the headset or not (e.g. placed on a table).<br>
+This project takes `.csv` data files from scattering parameters measured from the headset (using a network analyser) and utilises different machine learning models to detect or differentiate between the two states: the user wearing the headset or not (e.g. placed on a table).
-Real-world use cases for implementing the detection in a headset can be:
-- Pause/resume calls depending on whether the headset is on the head.
-- It can reduce call misses.
-- Auto-play/pause music or videos when user wears or removes the headset.
-- Trigger auto power-off to conserve battery.

 ## Getting Started
 The project consists of: